ikollipara/django-meili/README.md

 ![](./docs/Meilisearch_-_Django.jpg)

 A package to integrate Meilisearch with Django in a seamless way.
-This pacakge is tested on Meilisearch `v1.7` - `v1.11`.
+This pacakge is tested on Meilisearch `v1.20` - `v1.24`.

+> [!NOTE]
+> This package currently does not support Python 3.14 due to issues with pydantic-core (see #33)

 ## Install
 ```